Skip to main content

 logo for Delivering Jobs

-Delivering Jobs has partnered with Working Nation to story tell and bring awareness to the inclusive hiring crisis that faces those with intellectual and/or developmental differences, through inspiring and challenging content on multiple platforms.
+Delivering Jobs partnered with Working Nation to story tell and bring awareness to the inclusive hiring crisis that faces those with intellectual and/or developmental differences, through inspiring and challenging content on multiple platforms.

 In the United States, approximately 6.5 million people have autism, an intellectual and/or developmental differences.
 And, of these adults, an astounding 8 out of 10 with developmental differences are unemployed because of the lack of job opportunities in their communities, despite having the skill sets and expertise to excel in the workplace.
 Now is the time for this perception to finally change.